Mergeway Overview

 message: missing required field "author"

-The command writes errors to standard output and still exits with status 0, so automation should check whether any errors were returned.
+The command writes errors to standard output and still exits with status 0, so automation can check whether any errors were returned.

 Related Commands